microdotblog/indie-microblogging/interviews/indieweb-founders.md

 **Tantek:** Yeah, sites that become boring and people move on to what's interesting.
 I think Facebook really extended their lifespan by buying Instagram.

 **Manton:** So moving forward, how soon...
-Because I'm kind of patient and I want everybody to blog on their site immediately, like tomorrow, and for it too easy to use.
+Because I'm kind of impatient and I want everybody to blog on their site immediately, like tomorrow, and for it too easy to use.
 But this stuff takes time.

 **Tantek:** Totally.